About This Statistic

-This statistic gives a ranking of the top car manufacturers worldwide in 2015, based on the number of motor vehicles sold worldwide.
-First-ranked Toyota sold around 10.15 million motor vehicles in 2015, down from 10.23 million vehicles in 2014.
-When considering light passenger vehicles, Volkswagen's tally stood at 9.92 million vehicles in 2014, while Toyota's light passenger vehicle sales amount to 9.82 million units in that year.
+This statistic gives a ranking of the top car manufacturers worldwide in 2016, based on the number of motor vehicles sold worldwide.
+Second-ranked Toyota sold around 10.2 million motor vehicles in 2016, up from 10.15 million vehicles in 2015.
 Follow this link to get access to the top 100 automotive and automotive part companies list.
-Over the past decades, China has emerged as one of the main growth markets for players in the global automobile industry, with car sales amounting to 24.6 million vehicles in 2015.

 The world’s largest car companies